AtB-AS/mittatb-app/README.md

    b.
 Pod install: `cd ios/` and `pod install`

-> 🪟 Windows users: run in Git Bash
-5. From root folder run: `yarn setup dev <organization>` where organization is either `atb` or `nfk`, to set root .env for local development and generate all icons and launch screens for iOS and Android
+5. From root folder run: `yarn setup dev <organization>` where organization is either `atb`, `fram`, `nfk` or `troms`, to set root .env for local development and generate all icons and launch screens for iOS and Android.

-> 🪟 Windows users: skip this step
 6. Run `yarn get_ios_certs` to install certificates.
-NOTE: In order to be able to set up this step you must have access to the certificates's repo for the organization you are working on.
+   > ⓘ In order to be able to set up this step you must have access to the certificates's repo for the organization you are working on.

-For external contributors, we need to fix [#35](https://github.com/AtB-AS/mittatb-app/issues/35) before they are able to run the app.

-#### Starting projects
+#### Building and running the app

-1. iOS: `yarn ios`
+- iOS: Run `yarn ios --list-devices`

-You may select which simulator/device the application will be deployed on in xcode.

-2. Android: `yarn android`
+- Android: Run `yarn android`

-You may select which device/emulator to use from Android Studio.
+   - You may select which device/emulator to use from Android Studio.
 You may also use Android Debug Bridge (adb).

-When deploying on device you should check that the device is listed as `device` with `adb devices`.
+   - When deploying on device you should check that the device is listed as `device` with `adb devices`.
 You may also need to use the command `adb -s <device-id> reverse tcp:8081 tcp:8081` to reverse the port needed for metro.

 ### External design system and assets